 Updated April 7, 2020 - Emergency City Council Meeting - 11:00 a.m. - Update the Mayoral Declaration of Local State of Disaster Due to Public Health Emergency.
 Full Agenda

 March 23, 2020 "Stay Home, Work Safe" order is currently is in effect through April 22, 2020.
 Full Declaration Order here.

 The City of Balcones Heights is taking proactive measures to prevent the spread of the COVID-19 including limiting in-person interactions for city business, postponing public meetings & court dates, and modifying permitting.
+The Balcones Heights Justice Center/City Hall is closed for the sake of staff and the public alike.
+City departments remain operational, but will be conducting business online.
 We all have an obligation to take these steps to limit the spread of COVID-19 and to protect the safety of our employees, visitors, and citizens.

 Health and safety of our residents and staff are our priorities while delivering essential services to the residents and businesses of Balcones Heights.
 These measures are out of an abundance of caution in an effort to protect the public health, particularly our most vulnerable populations, and to slow the progression of this virus.
 The City of Balcones Heights is constantly monitoring, accessing the situation, and making necessary changes in the City’s operations to promote lower risk of exposure to the spread of COVID-19.
 All scheduled activities listed below are subject to change based on new public health and safety developments.
 Any updates will be provided via email blast communication and postings at City Hall/Justice Center and on the City’s website: www.bhtx.gov.